Changelog

 Rejection errors

-**If you submit a claim that fails the edit using Stedi’s claim submission APIs or professional claim form, you’ll get back an error message in real time.
-If you’re using a JSON API endpoint, the response includes error details in the errors array:
+If you submit a claim that fails the edit using Stedi’s institutional claim submission API endpoints, you’ll get back an error message in real time.
+If you’re using the JSON API endpoint, the response includes error details in the errors array:

 {